Offering pioneering treatments

 Live donor kidney transplants

-Live donors are the only kind of kidney transplantation offered by Imperial Private Healthcare.
+Live donors are the only kind of kidney transplants offered by Imperial Private Healthcare.
 This is where a kidney is donated by a living person (usually, but not always, a relative or a friend).

 This surgery is suitable for any patient, but whenever possible, we will aim to transplant the organ before dialysis is required, as this offers a better long-term outcome.